ceckenrode/create-react-app-express-boilerplate/README.md

 `yarn client add axios` < - When run from the project root is equivalent to running `yarn add axios` from the client directory.
 So simply add `client` inbetween yarn and the rest of the command to specify the client.

-`yarn client add -- --dev gulp` < - The only exeption is when passing arguments into the yarn command: an additional `--` must be provided before the argument.
-In this case `yarn client add -- --dev gulp` is equivelent to `yarn add --dev gulp` when run from within the client directory.
+`yarn client add -- --dev gulp` < - The only exception is when passing arguments into the yarn command: an additional `--` must be provided before the argument.
+In this case `yarn client add -- --dev gulp` is equivalent to `yarn add --dev gulp` when run from within the client directory.

 To deploy to Heroku, simply run the following commands: